nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 ![zstats2](img/zstats2.png)
 *more modified player stats*

-Anyway, you get the idea.
-The game moves along a lot quicker once you've got 99, 999 or 9999 of everything, even if the display is sometimes a little glitchy.

-**2m**

 > "Hang on, what?", you might be thinking, "The 6502 is a little-endian
 > CPU which thinks in binary.
 300 should be stored as `2C 01`.